 - Grading policy and scale

 U.S. colleges and universities include this information on transcripts in most cases, but it may vary for international transcripts.
 Proof of degree conferral is usually a separate document—you will need to request this information in addition to your transcript.
 We will contact you if we need more information from you.

 If you received a degree from a college or university, but it is not explicitly stated on your transcript that you received a degree, you must request separate documentation from your institution.
 The wording "graduated" or "completed" does not fulfill this requirement.
 The document should include the degree you received and the date you received it.

 You must submit a copy of your program evaluation if you participated in the Public Policy and International Affairs Fellowship Program.
 This is a separate question on our online application, so you do not need to include these details in the "Education" section of your application.

 You do not need to provide transcripts for professional training, executive education, language programs, secondary schools, Gymnasiums, lycées, or certificate programs that did not earn you college or university credit.
 Do not list these institutions or programs in your application.

 You will only need to submit separate transcripts for study abroad programs and transfer classes if your home institution did not report your grades, courses, and dates of attendance.
 Many transcripts only note that your home institution received the credits, but we will need to see the specific courses and grades you received for these classes.

 Transcripts and diplomas in languages other than English must be translated by your issuing institution or a certified translation service.
 We must receive the original and translated versions.
-We do not have a preferred translation service, but often recommend World Education Services (WES).
+We do not have a preferred translation service, but often recommend World Education Services (WES) and SpanTran.

-You are not required to submit a credential evaluation from WES, but we strongly encourage you to do so if your transcript is in a language other than English.
+You are not required to submit a credential evaluation, but we strongly encourage you to do so if your transcript is in a language other than English.